vasilyrud/bgrapher/README.md

 #### Return value

-Return the width or height of the Bgrapher element within `yourElement`, based on the underlying Bgrapher implementation used.
+Returns the width or height of the Bgrapher element within `yourElement`, based on the underlying Bgrapher implementation used.

 ### `Bgrapher.updateClientSize`